 What do you make for breakfast on the weekend that feels that little bit extra special?
-Our healthy almond milk crêpes are surprisingly easy to make, taste exquisitely delicious and look really fancy.
+Stuffed almond milk crepes!

-They are a delicate, velvety breakfast option or dessert made from 5 basic staple foods and are like very thin wraps — just waiting to be filled with all the delicious vegan treats you can think of from nut butter to fruit, coconut whip or date caramel sauce.
+They are a delicate, velvety breakfast option or dessert made from 3 basic staple foods and are like very thin wraps — just waiting to be filled with all the goodness you can think of from nut butter to fruit, coconut whip or date caramel sauce!

-Crêpes are delicate and thin French pancakes (pronounced like “krep”) traditionally made from basic ingredients such as flour, water and salt.
-Oftentimes, richer foods such as milk and eggs are used to make crêpes along with sugar, butter and sweet spices.
+Crepes are delicate and thin French pancakes (pronounced like “krep”) traditionally made from basic ingredients such as flour, water and salt.

-You can also create savory crêpes, using sour cream and veggies or animal products like salmon, cheese and eggs — which we obviously wouldn’t recommend.
+You can also create savory crepes, using sour cream and veggies, vegan cheese and more.

 - Perfect for weekend breakfast or brunch

 - Sure to impress any guests or friends

 - Meal prep-friendly & wholesome

 What we love about freshly made almond milk crepes is that just adding a spritz of lemon or lime juice along with something sweet like sugar or syrup can be enough to make them taste like heaven!